pratik227/quasar-echarts/README.md

 # Old Code

-The Old code of Echarts is in master branch.
+The old code of Echarts is in master branch.

 Github - https://github.com/pratik227/quasar-echarts/tree/master